zanderson3j/dark_arts/README.md

 ### Labs

+There were several labs this week.
+The first few were simply practicing using Yara to develope signatures.
+The last one wrapped up the unit by asking us to identify one piece of malware amoung black and white samples, analyze it, and write a post describing it.

+_Yara_

+I found the first Yara labs fairly straightforward, although coming up with signatures by hand is a bit tedious.
+The third lab was very tricky since there were way more files and the commonalities were more obfuscated.

+_Blog_

 ### Final Thoughts

 This week wasn't as exciting to me as last week, but was still interesting.
 I find the idea of machine learning to solve the automation problems someething I'd like to learn more about.
 As a big wrap up, the job of defended against malware consists of: